applicaster/developer.applicaster.com/book/dev-env/iOS/download-development-project.md

 # Download iOS development project

-In order to help developers iterate on plugins, after submiting an initial version or making code fixes to an existing version, Zapp gives the option to prepare a downloadable project.
+In order to help developers iterate on plugins, after submitting an initial version or making code fixes to an existing version, Zapp gives the option to prepare a downloadable project.

 This project enables developers to debug and add features using their development repository and to run the project in the full context of an existing app.